 Georgetown County Flood Maps

-Both the current (1989) and proposed (2021) Flood Insurance Rate Maps (FIRMs) can be viewed in three ways.
+The current Flood Insurance Rate Maps (FIRMs) can be viewed in four ways:

 - In the office of the Building Department (129 Screven Street, Georgetown)

 - Via the County GIS Server - https://georgetown.maps.arcgis.com/home/index.html

 - Via the County's Flood Information page by Forerunner - https://georgetowncountysc.withforerunner.com/properties